nsilva/dockerized-todo/README.md

  To cover theses cases, a model observer was used to observe the `updated` event
 - Policies: A policy has been used to determine if a user can view or edit a task
 - Sanctum: The authentication is done using Sanctum to issue access token and as middleware to validate the token in each request
 - Scheduler/Command: A command is in charge of fetching the users with pending taks for more than 24 hours, along with the number of pendings tasks.
 The command is scheduled to execute every 5 minutes for testing purposes.
+To see the email notifications, you can manually update a to-do record in progress and make the field `in_progress_since` older than 24 hours.
+You should receive an email in the email server(`http://localhost:8004`) in 5 minutes.
 - Relationships: Give that tasks and subtasks have the same properties, the `Todo` model was set to have a relationship with itself, so that if the `parent_id` is null, it is a parent task, otherwise it is a subtask.
 - Enums: To handle the different possible statuses for a task, the newly introduced PHP `enum` structure has been used to have more flexibility if a new status is introduced.
 - Testing: Basic test coverage was created to test the API request responses.
 To run the existing tests, you need to: